 Introduction

-Variation in D/H ratios (δD values) of thermogenic natural gases is often attributed to kinetically-controlled fractionation during pyrolysis of kerogen or oils.
-A number of studies have investigated how D/H ratios of methane and other hydrocarbons evolve with increasing maturity (Sackett, 1978; Berner et al., 1995; Sackett and Conkright, 1997; Tang et al., 2005; Ni et al., 2011; Reeves et al., 2012).
+Variation in D/H ratios (δD values) of thermogenic natural gases is often attributed to kinetically-controlled fractionation during pyrolysis of kerogen or petroleum.
+A number of studies have investigated how D/H ratios of methane and other hydrocarbons evolve with increasing thermal maturity (Sackett, 1978; Berner et al., 1995; Sackett and Conkright, 1997; Tang et al., 2005; Ni et al., 2011; Reeves et al., 2012).
 However, kinetic isotope effects involving hydrogen addition or abstraction are often large and by themselves do not explain the geologically-reasonable apparent equilibrium temperatures of ~150 to 220 °C obtained for reservoir gases that have been studied for their clumped isotopologue compositions (Stolper et al., 2014, 2015; Wang et al., 2015; Douglas et al., 2017; Young et al., 2017; Shuai et al., 2018; Giunta et al., 2019; Labidi et al., 2020; Thiagarajan et al., 2020).
 There is also evidence that δD values of CH4 approach values expected for isotopic equilibrium between CH4 and H2O in formation waters at temperatures characterizing reservoirs and/or mature source rocks (~150 to 250 °C) (Clayton, 2003; Wang et al., 2015; Xie et al., 2021), although findings of insignificant hydrogen exchange occurring under these conditions also exist (Yeh and Epstein, 1981).
 In order for methane samples to have approached or attained equilibrium values of Δ13CH3D and Δ12CH2D2—parameters that describe the abundances of clumped isotopologues relative to a stochastic population of molecules containing isotopes randomly distributed amongst them—there must be a pathway by which either (i) isotopes can be exchanged amongst methane isotopologues alone, (ii) methane isotopologues exchange hydrogen with water or other organic molecules, or (iii) methane isotopologues are derived from methyl moieties which contain C–H bonds that have previously exchanged with water prior to forming methane (Hoering, 1984; Smith et al., 1985; Schimmelmann et al., 1999, 2006; Lis et al., 2006).

-Here, we study the origin of C–H bonds in thermogenic methane by heating kerogen in the presence of D2O and examining the degree of deuteration in the generated methane.
+Here, we study the origin of C–H bonds in thermogenic methane by heating a powdered solvent-extracted source rock in the presence of D2O, and examining the degree of deuteration in the generated methane.
 This experiment is conceptually very similar to ones conducted by Hoering (1984), Lewan (1997), and Schimmelmann et al. (2001).
-The experiments in those studies were designed to track incorporation of D into bitumen and kerogen.
-None of these studies specifically quantified the extent of deuteration in the produced natural gases.
+The experiments in those studies were designed to track incorporation of D into bitumen and kerogen, and none specifically quantified the extent of deuteration in the produced natural gases.

-Methods
+Materials and Methods

-Experimental methods
+Experimental materials and equipment

-Experiments were conducted in a gold-titanium reaction cell housed within a flexible cell hydrothermal apparatus (Seyfried et al., 1987) at WHOI.
+Experiments were conducted in a gold-titanium reaction cell housed within a flexible cell hydrothermal apparatus (Seyfried et al., 1987) at the Woods Hole Oceanographic Institution (WHOI).
 Prior to use, the titanium surfaces in contact with the reaction cell contents were heated in air for 24 h at 400 °C to form a more inert TiO2 surface layer.
 The reaction cell was further pre-treated prior to loading by soaking in concentrated HCl for 4 hours, followed by rinsing with water to pH neutral and drying in the oven.
 The exit tube of the apparatus was cleaned by forcing ~20 ml of MilliQ deionized water (18.2 MΩ) through, followed by ~20 ml concentrated HCl, ~100 ml water, ~20 ml concentrated HNO3, and then ~100 ml of water until the pH tested 7 using pH paper.